Our Priorities

 International partners

-Working at the international level is a cooperative initiative: cooperation with other associations around the world is crucial to share expertise and ensure an optimal use of resources.
-This is done both through specific alliances and through discussions with the Global Medical Technology Alliance (GMTA) and the Global Diagnostics Alliance (GDA), international fora for the development and advocacy of policies that support innovation in medical technology to address patients’ healthcare needs.
+Working at the international level is underpinned by cooperation with other associations around the world.
+It is crucial for sharing of expertise and for ensuring an optimal use of resources.
+This is facilitated through cooperation with the Global Medical Technology Alliance (GMTA), the Global Diagnostics Alliance (GDA), Global Diagnostic Imaging Healthcare IT & Radiation Therapy Trade Association (DITTA), and engagement in international fora for the development and advocacy of policies that support innovation in medical technology to address patients’ healthcare needs.
+MedTech Europe also engages with international organisations representing the broader life science sector, such as Health Industries Alliance.